 “When I made calls, I said it’s my senior year and I want to raise as much money as I can, and I’m hoping you can double what you purchased last year,” Hotze says.
 “I made as many calls as possible in the early stages and put myself ahead of the game.
 The biggest donors were approached later.
-The returns all come down to persistence.
 I called one prospect 10 times before he picked up.
-He became one of my biggest checks and said he wouldn’t have made such a purchase if I hadn’t been so persistent.
+He became one of my biggest checks and said he wouldn’t have made such a purchase if I hadn’t been so determined.
 I got his commitment the last Friday.
 Persistence is key.”

 Brendan steered a swaggering top-10 pack of enterprisers who generated nearly $122,500.
 A powerhouse threesome from the Class of 2021 joined Hotze for the third year in a row …

 - Aaron Schlosser ‘21 third overall with $12,800 after $10,100 in 2020 and $7,20 in 2019